 - conduct: personal online behaviour which woul;d impact on their digital footprint and that increases the likelihood of, or causes, harm.

 - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams

 The internet is a fantastic resource which allows children to connect, communicate and be creative.
 However, the internet is always changing.

 Therefore, being able to keep up to date with your children’s use of technology can be a challenge.
 Many parents feel that their child has better technical skills than they do.
 Children still need advice and protection when it comes to managing their lives online.

-The following links offer further guidance on specific websites, APPS and games:
+The following links offer further guidance on specific websites, APPS, platforms and games: